What is Lent? Plus 12 Best Books For Lent Season

 End of the Magi by Patrick Carr is So powerful!
 A tale of the Magi, from before the nativity to after the Resurrection.

 I was in tears in the first chapter, and totally invested.
 I would love to read a full story with That Daniel.
-I’ve enjoyed other Daniel stories, but I believe this one is the most convicting.
+I’ve enjoyed other Daniel retellings, but I believe this one is the most convicting.

 That said, I connected with Myrad, and his journey became mine.
 I was not a passive observer.